hfinkel/lfort/docs/LanguageExtensions.rst

 selections is enabled.

-As an extension, the C11 generic selection expression is available in all languages supported by Clang.
+As an extension, the C11 generic selection expression is available in all languages supported by LFort.
 The syntax is the same as that given in the C11 standard.

 In C, type compatibility is decided according to the rules given in the